stef/klutshnik-zephyr/README.md

 ## Testing

-The repos ships a configured 5-way setup in `test/` with one BLE device.
+The git repo ships a configured 5-way setup in `test/` with one HW device.

 ### Configuration

-Before using your ESP32s3-based klutshnik device, you must provision it.
+Before using your klutshnik device, you must provision it.
 This is done by connecting your device via USB and running:

 ```sh
 python provision-ble.py /dev/ttyACM0 test/klutshnik.cfg test/servers/authorized_keys uart
 ```

-or
+or if you use an ESP32s3 based device:

 ```sh
 python provision-ble.py /dev/ttyACM0 test/klutshnik.cfg test/servers/authorized_keys esp